Python Engineering for Startups

 Thoughtbot is a design and development consultancy with a reputation for disciplined, test-driven product building.
 Their core strength is taking a product concept through design, prototyping, and development as a complete engagement.
 They are best known for Ruby on Rails and React work, with Python projects forming a smaller share of their portfolio.

 For non-technical founders who need a partner to own the product end to end — from user research through deployment — Thoughtbot offers a structured approach with design sprints, regular stakeholder check-ins, and strong code quality standards.
-This is a different category than embedded team extension: Thoughtbot replaces the need for a CTO, whereas Uvik extends the capacity of a CTO who is already in place.
+This is a different category than embedded team extension: Thoughtbot replaces the need for a CTO, whereas Uvik Software extends the capacity of a CTO who is already in place.

 Strongest Scenarios